al amor de la vida

 Obviously, living well requires keeping good relationships with the non-living and the living.
 I’ll focus on the latter below.
 Many humans live incredibly far from the love of organisms by keeping billions of animals and plants in tortuous conditions for food all while killing off whole ecosystems, even their own wild microbiomes, in the only mass extinction event caused by a single species.
 Agroecology—wisely growing food according to the principles of diversity and resource cycling—can bring the food system back to health on macro- and microscopic scales.
 Habitat restoration can bring billions of organisms back home.

 Humans can use the words vivir al amor de la vida, and live by them, in myriad ways (which can cross hazards, boundaries, contexts, and scales).
 A mystic might describe their experience as a sense of living al amor de la vida, a profound feeling of connectedness that motivates them toward ethical behavior.
 The citizens of a city might declare that they plan to build apartments al amor de la vida, utilizing state-of-the-art regenerative practices for peoples in places so that the residents can more easily live al amor de la vida themselves.
-A country of people might resolve to better live al amor de la vida then proceed to grow, ferment, and eat local vegetables.
+People who use money might strive to exchange it al amor de la vida, instead of pushing for unlimited growth on a finite planet.
+A country of people might resolve to better live al amor de la vida and then proceed to grow, ferment, and eat local vegetables.
 Parents and communities might vow to raise children al amor de la vida, to nurture each child’s social and ecological life.
-A person can specify that they wish to die al amor de la vida, with a low-carbon ceremony that respects their dignity and comforts the living.
+A person can specify that they wish to die al amor de la vida, with a low-carbon funeral that respects their dignity and comforts the living.
 Humans might enact vivir al amor de la vida in innovative, meaningful ways.

-This adverb phrase resembles the adjective ecological; the verb systems thinking; the nouns wu wei, bodhicitta, and buen vivir; and the interjection pura vida.
+This adverb phrase resembles the adjective ecological and adverb ecologically; the verb systems thinking; the nouns wu wei, bodhicitta, ubuntu, right relationship, and sumak kawsay / buen vivir; the adverb relationally; and the interjection pura vida.
 It can help train users in systems thinking, the demonstrably pragmatic skill of considering distinctions, system parts and wholes, relationships, and perspectives (DSRP theory).
 It also helps solve a linguistic problem that systems thinkers sometimes encounter: that the phrase “systems thinking” can feel aloof.
+Overall, it adds to vocabulary for a beautiful, peaceful, just, and sustainable world.

 I'll close this section with a caution.
 Just as maps don't always correspond well with landscapes or models with systems, important differences can emerge between words and the world.
 Sometimes, utterances cease to serve.
 When is "living al amor de la vida" "greenwashing"?
 When is it a lie?